|Media Training Events

 Click the Image to Watch on YouTube

-The aim is to keep a record of participation, roles taken, degrees of difficulty, benchmarking scores and that participants may add to their resume.
+The aim is to keep a record of participation, roles taken, degrees of difficulty and benchmarking scores that participants may add to their resume.

-Since these events will be filmed then all participants will need to sign a release form.
+If there is agreement to film an event then all participants will need to sign a release form.

 Paul: "Abby's course Media Training Events is really great.
 I got lots of ideas and lots of experience being in front of the camera.
 I learnt how to communicate effectively and how to present arguments.
 It was great being able to watch the videos being played back so that I could see how I communicated.
 It was a great bunch of participants, each of us being challenged to step outside our comfort zone."
 Paul Herman (10/08/2017)

 Ian: "Improves every time, the skill of the panel, moderator and audience.
 We are becoming a better integrated group even with differing opinions.
 It is gratifying to see the progression in our media skills in many different ways".
 Ian Skennerton (12/08/2017)

 Des: "The best part about the Media Training Events was the opportunity to be on the panel in front of the camera.
 As a film maker I am more comfortable being behind the camera lens and at first I was quite nervous about stepping out onto the stage because I did not know what to say - but each time I sat on the panel I found that I gained a bit more confidence and was able to focus in and concentrate on the topic.
 This has given me the confidence to audition for acting work in a movie.

 I recommend that others train with Abby Eagle to build their confidence in public speaking because it can help people who are shy to socialise more and get out from behind the computer onto the stage of life.
 Abby is a good trainer and he knows what he is talking about."
 Des Tocchini, Film Maker, Gold Coast (13/09/2017)